jetstream-cloud/js2docs/docs/general/advanced_terraform.md

 ## Requirements

 Editing k8.tfvars with your public key as well.
+[Add SSH Keys in Horizon](../ui/horizon/ssh_keys.md).

 If you would like to change the flavor or amount of followers in your cluster you can do so in k8.tfvars.